 Grand Central captures the essence of the King’s View of the city of New York.
 Entering Grand Central Station is like entering a microcosm of the city.
 Underpasses, overpasses and escalated roads wrap around the building like vines on a tree.
 Unlike the rest of the locations, the photos above do not show an actual skybridge, but hold true to the over-overarching message of the King’s View, which envisioned a city with multi-modal transportation snaking through the interior and exterior of the city’s infrastructural skeleton.

 Hunter College is located on 68th and Lexington and has a series of skybridges engineered by John Shmerykowky.
 These skybridges connect the West, East and North buildings on the third and seventh floor.
 These relatively new additions allow students to travel to each building without having to leave campus.
 If you are not a CUNY (City University of New York) student you can gain access by acquiring a visitors pass from Hunter College.

 Similar to Hunter College, Midwood High School constructed a skybridge in order to unify the urban campus.
 Midwood High School like many other city campuses, are faced with the dilemma of keeping students off the busy city streets.
 By implementing a skybridge, students no longer need to exit the campus, which ensures the safety of the faculty, students, and local residents.
 This skybridge is not accessible to the public.

-There are just a sampling of the rich architectural variety that skybridges come in.
+There are just a sampling of the rich architectural variety that skybridges come in, check out our other roundup of skybridges too.
 Next time you’re walking around New York City, don’t forget to look up!